th2-net/th2-common-j/README.md

     4. cradle.json - configuration for cradle
     5. custom.json - custom configuration

-    There are also arguments `--namespace`, `--boxName` and `--contextName`.
-They are discovered further.
+    The second group:
+    * --namespace
+    * --boxName
+    * --contextName

+    Their usage is discovered further.

 1. Create factory with a namespace in Kubernetes and the name of the target th2 box from Kubernetes:
     ```
     var factory = CommonFactory.createFromKubernetes(namespace, boxName);